dodona-edu/dodona-edu.github.io/en/news/2021-09-13-5-release-notes/README.md

 Dodona 5.1 adds a new way to display table-based output in the feedback table.
 The diff will be calculated by taking into account the columnar properties of the csv format and the result is displayed as a table.
 The upcoming SQL judge will make great use of this new feature.
 ![csv diff](./csv-diff.png)

-Students sometimes ask a question when their stuck on an exercise, but then manage to find a solution on their own and forget to retract the question.
+Students sometimes ask a question when they're stuck on an exercise, but then manage to find a solution on their own and forget to retract the question.
 To prevent teachers wasting time on answering such questions, we now display an info icon when the student submitted additional solutions after asking the question.
 ![image](./info-question.png)

 Finally, Dodona 5.1 lays the foundation for supporting identity providers using OpenID Connect.